|Economic Resilience||Very High Risk|

-Credit risk in the economy: Asset quality metrics are better than expected, but the full impact of the pandemic will be felt later
+Credit risk in the economy: Asset quality to dip, but full impact will come later

-Corporate NPLs slipped to 1.2% in 2020 from 2.1% in 2019.
-We saw an increase in corporate lending due to the incentives to lend to this segment and the higher demand from this sector, but we expect credit growth in this segment to moderate.
+Corporate NPLs slipped to 2.2% in April 2020 from 2.1% as of December 2019.
+In addition, we saw a reduction in corporate lending from banks as of December 2019, shrinking to 20.1% of GDP from 21.2% in 2018.
+However, we now expect credit to the corporate sector to increase due to the incentives to lend to this segment and the higher demand from this sector.

 Lending and underwriting standards.
-Construction loans accounted for only 0.7% of total loans as of December 2020 and foreign-currency lending accounted for just 4.1% of total loans.
+In our view, Brazilian banks have at least moderately conservative lending and underwriting standards.
+We consider that the sector has a limited exposure to risky loans, and the absence of subprime housing lending supports our lending and underwriting standards assessment.
+Construction loans accounted for only 1.0% of total loans as of December 2019 and foreign-currency lending accounted for just 4% of total loans.
 In addition, these loans are adequately matched on the balance sheet.
-Banks have maintained low single-name concentration; we estimate that top 20 borrowers account for 10%-12% of total loans or 0.4x-0.5x reported equity.
+Banks have maintained low single-name concentration; we estimate that top 20 borrowers account for 10%-12% of total loans or 0.4-0.5x reported equity.

 Payment culture and rule of law.
 In our opinion, Brazil's payment culture and the rule of law are weak, further weighing on credit risk.
-According to the Transparency International Corruption Perceptions Index 2020, Brazil ranks 94th out of 179.
-There's still significant room for improvement, but Brazil's ranking is above some of other Latin American countries, such as Mexico and Bolivia (124), and Paraguay (137), while tied with Peru (94).
+According to the Transparency International Corruption Perceptions Index 2018, Brazil ranks 105th out of 180.
+There's still significant room for improvement, but Brazil's ranking is above some of other Latin American countries, such as Mexico (138), Bolivia (132), and tied with Peru (105).

 |BICRA Brazil--Credit Risk In The Economy|